Souravgoswami/termclock/README.md

 This project is a Ruby gem, a continuation of my previous project [term-clock](https://github.com/Souravgoswami/term-clock).

+TermClock isn't just a clock, it also shows various information about the system as well.

 ## Dependencies
 This program depends on Ruby, and Rubygem.
 It also has dependency of LinuxStat.
 To install the whole gem, you need these packages: